New Brighton Tower

 New Brighton Tower was a steel lattice observation tower at New Brighton in the town of Wallasey, Cheshire (now in the Borough of Wirral, in Merseyside), England.
-It stood 567 ft high, and was the tallest building in Great Britain when it opened some time between 1898 and 1900.
+It stood 567 ft high, and was the tallest building in Great Britain when it opened on 4 June 1898.
 Neglected during the First World War and requiring renovation the owners could not afford, dismantling of the tower began in 1919, and the metal was sold for scrap.
-The building at its base, housing the Tower Ballroom, continued in use until damaged by fire in 1969.
+The building at its base, housing the Tower Ballroom, continued its use until damaged by fire in 1969.

 The tower was set in large grounds, which included a boating lake, a funfair, gardens, and a sports ground.
 The sports ground housed, at different times, a football team, an athletics track and a motorcycle speedway track.
 The Beatles played at the Tower Ballroom 27 times, more than at any other venue in the United Kingdom except the Cavern Club in nearby Liverpool.

 Location

 In 1830, James Atherton purchased much of the land at Rock Point, in the north-east corner of Wallasey opposite the city and docks of Liverpool.
 He renamed it New Brighton and organised its development as a tourist destination.
-In July 1896 a new group, the New Brighton Tower and Recreation Company, with a share capital of £300,000, purchased the estate of the demolished Rock Point House.
+In July 1896 a new group, the New Brighton Tower and Recreation Company Limited, with a share capital of £300,000, purchased the estate of the demolished Rock Point House.
 Their ambition was to create an observation tower in the grounds, designed to rival the Blackpool Tower, while using the remaining grounds to create a more "elegant" atmosphere.
 The New Brighton Tower and Recreation Company had more than 20 acre of land available to construct the tower, which enabled them to include more attractions than at Blackpool Tower.
+The principal shareholder in the New Brighton Tower and Recreation Company was Robert Paterson Houston (1853-1926), MP for the Toxteth division of Liverpool.